A151795/class-notes/docs/csharp.md

         public string Type { get; set; } = "Poodle"; // This sets a default value for _type.
     }
     ```
-- The init function can be used to only allow a value to be set on the instantiation of an object
+- The init function can be used to only allow a value to be set on the instantiation of an object.
+When using init, it's a good idea to get rid of the constructor so that the user must set it with the below method and not the constructor.
     ```csharp
     public class Dog
     {
-        public string Name { get; init; }
+        private Dog() {} // This gets rid of the constructor public string Name { get; init; }
     }
     ```